Padres slugger Machado draws first pitch clock violation - WHIZ News

 Machado said the new bases, which are now 18-square inches, up from 15 inches, “weren’t too bad.
 I like the big base.
 They’ve got to be a little more consistent with how they were last year, the firmness, the grip of it.
 I definitely like the new ones with the bigger size.”

-AP freelance writers Jack Thompson and Mark Didtler contributed to this report.
+AP freelance writers Jack Thompson, Mark Didtler and Gary Schatz contributed to this report.

 AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports